-However, neither of these elements ever becomes monopolistic in Weber's mode of thought; not even as regards specific subject areas (such as his theory of charisma), where these influences coexist and seem to fuel a constant conceptual tension.
+However, neither of these elements ever become monopolistic in Weber's mode of thought, not even as regards specific subject areas (such as his theory of charisma), where these influences coexist and seem to fuel a constant conceptual tension.
 On the one hand, his Marxian influence was counteracted by his deep roots, although critically reconsidered, in German idealistic and historicist culture.
-This combination enabled him not only to turn to elements of historical materialism in his analysis of ideas without succumbing to forms of economic reductionism, but also to highlight the role of ideas (e.g. the Protestant ethic) as potential drivers of historical and economic development (capitalism) (Weber 1905).
-On the other hand, for Weber, the historicist objective of knowing and understanding the historical phenomenon with all its peculiarities was undoubtedly not disjoint from theoretical and methodological attention to typological generalizations, which, unlike historical and ideographic approaches, reflect the logic itself of the social sciences (Weber 1904).
-Seeking to combine interpretive description and causal explanation, the idiographic and the nomothetic, generalism and specialization, Max Weber can be seen as occupying a middle-ground position - or offering a dialectical synthesis (Petzke 2022) - between the 'Mandarins' and the 'Modernists' in the German field of social and political sciences of his time (Steinmetz 2009; Ringer 1969, 2004).
+11 This combination enabled him not only to turn to elements of historical materialism in his analysis of ideas without succumbing to forms of economic reductionism, but also to highlight the role of ideas (e.g., the Protestant ethic) as potential drivers of historical and economic development (capitalism) (Weber [1905] 1958).
+On the other hand, for Weber, the historicist objective of knowing and understanding the historical phenomenon with all its peculiarities was undoubtedly not disjoint from theoretical and methodological attention to typological generalizations, which, unlike historical and ideographic approaches, reflect the logic itself of the social sciences (Weber [1904] 1949).
+12 Seeking to combine interpretive description and causal explanation, the idiographic and the nomothetic, generalism and specialization, Max Weber can be seen as occupying a middle-ground position-or offering a dialectical synthesis (Petzke 2022)-between the "Mandarins" and the "Modernists" in the German field of social and political sciences of his time (Steinmetz 2009; Ringer 1969, 2004).